Our standard reefer trailer specs.

 Standard Reefer Trailer Specs

-Standard Specs of a Reefer Trailer.
+Standard Specs of a Reefer Trailer

 0-55 degrees.
 Standard trailer is 80% of all applications.